Which campuses are eligible to apply?

 - Section 4 – Reflection & Additional Information

 Applicants can view the application sections, finish parts of the applications, save drafts and come back to it later as needed.

 Can an applicant save an unfinished online application and then return to it at a later time?

 Yes.
-Applicants may save drafts of the online application and then edit and/or continue at a later time.
-You will be able to log in and have access to the application in draft mode.
+Applicants that have created an account on GivePulse may save drafts of the online application and then edit and/or continue at a later time.
+You will need to log in to retain access to the online application and save it in draft mode.
+As a GivePulse user, your role as a “Collaborator” on the platform will allow you to see that the application is automatically saving your work as you go.
 If you forget your password, you can easily reset it.

 Who should be responsible for submitting the online application?

 Though the process of compiling responses to the application questions will likely involve many individuals from the applicant institution, it is strongly recommended that only one person be responsible for filling out and submitting the online application itself.
 Preferably, the individual listed in the “Applicant’s Contact Information” section of the application will be the same individual who submits the application.